-- Translation is the replacement of a written text from one language into an equivalent written text in another language. - Written materials must be translated into regularly encountered languages other than English spoken by a significant number or percentage of the population eligible to be served. - What is a significant number?
-At least 5% of the population in the SWMBH region. - What must be translated?
+- Translation is the replacement of a written text from one language into an equivalent written text in another language. - Written materials must be translated into prevalent non-English languages in the SWMBH service area. - Prevalent Non-English is defined as a language spoken as the primary language by at least 3% of the population in the SWMBH region. - What must be translated?
 Vital/critical documents. - Translation of other documents, if needed, can be provided orally.